isodiff/SqueezeBot/index.md

 # SqueezeBot (also known as Blahaj Maid)
-Rain... if only it could cleanse the corrupt souls of this world.

 Includes several fun commands to entertain you and your friends, as well as moderation commands to punish bad behaving users.
 <p align="center">
   <a href="https://discord.com/api/oauth2/authorize?client_id=938121371484061766&permissions=1102196230214&scope=bot%20applications.commands"
      rel="Invite bot - recommended">